Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

   \end{bmatrix}
 \]

-We do this, because [*M · M<sup>-1</sup>*] is the identity matrix (a bit like multiplying something by x/x in calculus.
-It doesn't do anything to the function, but it does allow you to rewrite it to something that may be easier to work with, or can be broken up differently).
-Adding that as matrix multiplication has no effect on the total formula, but it does allow us to change the matrix sequence [*something · M*] to a sequence [*M · something*], and that makes a world of difference: if we know what [*M<sup>-1</sup> · Z · M*] is, we can apply that to our coordinates, and be left with a proper matrix representation of a quadratic Bézier curve (which is [*T · M · P*]), with a new set of coordinates that represent the curve from *t = 0* to *t = z*.
+We can do this because [*M · M<sup>-1</sup>*] is the identity matrix.
+It's a bit like multiplying something by x/x in calculus: it doesn't do anything to the function, but it does allow you to rewrite it to something that may be easier to work with, or can be broken up differently.
+In the same way, multiplying our matrix by [*M · M<sup>-1</sup>*] has no effect on the total formula, but it does allow us to change the matrix sequence [*something · M*] to a sequence [*M · something*], and that makes a world of difference: if we know what [*M<sup>-1</sup> · Z · M*] is, we can apply that to our coordinates, and be left with a proper matrix representation of a quadratic Bézier curve (which is [*T · M · P*]), with a new set of coordinates that represent the curve from *t = 0* to *t = z*.
 So let's get computing:

 \[
   Q = M^{-1} \cdot Z \cdot M =